BevAlc Insights’ 2022 Light Lager Forecast

-Despite share losses to hard seltzer, light lager shows signs of a strong future ahead
+Despite past share losses to hard seltzer, light lager shows signs of a strong future ahead

-No other beer category is as closely intertwined with American drinking culture than light lager, a staple at neighborhood bars and backyard barbecues.
-But with the rapid ascent of hard seltzer in recent years, light lager’s share of beer sales has begun to wane.
-Will light lager maintain its status as an American mainstay in coming years?
+No other beer category is as closely intertwined with American culture than light lager, a staple at neighborhood bars and backyard barbecues.
+While the rapid ascent of hard seltzer in recent years decreased light lager’s share of beer sales, the light lager subcategory is once again on the rise.

 Light lager can trace its origins back to the 1940s with the release of Coors Light, and the category has come to represent lighter-body, lower-alcohol, lower-calorie beers from major beer brands.
-For many years, it was the top-selling beer category among U.S. consumers, accounting for 22 percent of beer share on Drizly in 2019, but in just the past two years, that has shifted.
+For many years, it was the top-selling beer category among U.S. consumers until hard seltzer — with its even lower calories, lower carbs, and easy-drinking flavor — started to gain share against light lagers and became the top-selling beer subcategory on Drizly in 2019.

 “It is impossible to ignore the impact that hard seltzer’s rise to prominence over the past few years has had on the light lager category,” says Liz Paquette, Drizly’s head of consumer insights.

-Over the past two years, a slew of major light lager brands have launched their own hard seltzers to remain competitive, such as Bud Light, Corona and Coors.
+What’s more, major light lager brands have launched their own hard seltzers to remain competitive, such as Bud Light, Corona, and Coors.
 “This has caused some fans of the brands to shift from light lager to hard seltzer purchases,” says Paquette.